Chapter 5. COM Servers

 You specify this license class as the parameter

-macro in your object class.
+to the DECLARE_CLASSFACTORY2 macro in your object class.

-It overrides the _ClassFactoryCreatorClass
+It overrides the _ClassFactoryCreatorClass typedef

-inherited from CComCoClass
+inherited from CComCoClass.

 1class ATL_NO_VTABLE CEarPolitic :